input-output-hk/cardano-docs/docs/for-contributors/building-from-source.md

 cd pos-haskell-prototype
 ```

-Then enter `nix-shell` and if you build a project written in Haskell
+Then enter `nix-shell` and, if it's the first project in Haskell
-language for the first time on this machine, run `stack setup`.
+language on the machine, run `stack setup`.

 ```
 Tue Jan 10 sweater@chill ~/github/pos-haskell-prototype (master)